These Bylaws (referred to as the "Bylaws") govern the affairs of TEXAS BISON

 MEMBERS

-(b) Friend of the Herd Membership - Any person interested in bison and the bison industry shall be eligible to be a Friend of the Herd member of the Corporation.
+(c) Friend of the Herd Membership - Any person interested in bison and the bison industry shall be eligible to be a Friend of the Herd member of the Corporation subject to these Bylaws.

-(c) Honorary Membership - The Board of Directors may, at its discretion, award as honorary membership in the Corporation to any person, partnership, corporation, firm or association, which honorary membership may be for a term of one (1) year.
+(d) Honorary Membership - The Board of Directors may in its sole discretion, award an honorary membership in the Corporation to any Person for a term of two (2) years,

 Admission of Members and Renewal of Membership

-2.03 The Board of Directors may set and change the amount of an initiation fee, and the annual dues payable to the Corporation by members.
-Dues shall be due and payable on the first day of the month following twelve months from the date on which their membership anniversary falls.
+2.03 The Board of Directors may set and change the application process, the amount of an initiation fee, the membership term, and the amount for regular dues payable to the Corporation by Members.
+Dues shall be due and payable on the first day of the month following the term expiration.

 Voting Rights

-2.05 Each active membership in good standing shall be entitled to one vote on each matter submitted to a vote of the members.
-Eligibility to exercise voting rights will begin 90 days after active membership is acquired.
+2.04 A Full Members and Allied Industry Members shall be entitled to one vote on each matter submitted to a vote of the Members.
+Eligibility to exercise voting rights will begin ninety (90) days after enrollment into membership.
+Such a Member is a “Voting Member.”

-2.06 Memberships may be suspended or terminated by action of the Board of Directors for acts prohibited by provisions and conditions stated in Article 6, Paragraph 6.05.
-In addition, the membership of any member who shall not have paid annual membership fees within ninety (90) days after each annual payment date of any year shall become inactive until such time as the member shall bring the delinquent membership fees current.
-Should the membership fees remain unpaid at the next annual payment date, the membership of the member will be terminated.
+2.06 Memberships may be suspended or terminated by action of the Board of Directors for acts prohibited by provisions and conditions stated in Article 6, Paragraph 6.05 or Article 2, Paragraph 2.01.
+In addition, the membership of any Member who has not paid any owed dues or fees within ninety (90) days after such payment is due shall become suspended until the Member brings the delinquent dues or fees current.
+Should the dues or fees remain unpaid at the next annual payment date, the membership of the Member will be terminated.
+Members with suspended or terminated memberships forfeit any rights and privileges provided in these Bylaws and may not participate in the business of the Corporation.

 Resignation

-2.07 Any member may resign from the Corporation by submitting a written resignation to the secretary.
+2.07 Any Member may resign from the Corporation by submitting a written resignation to the secretary.
 The resignation need not be accepted by the Corporation to be effective.
-A member’s resignation shall not relieve the member of any obligations to pay any dues, assessments, or other charges that had accrued and were unpaid prior to the effective date of the resignation.
+A Member’s resignation shall not relieve the Member of any obligations to pay any dues, fees, assessments, or other charges that have accrued and were unpaid prior to the effective date of the resignation.
+Membership fees and dues are not refundable for the remaining term of the membership.

 Transfer of Membership